pareshmahajan/appium-test/Readme.md

 # Pre-requisite:
  - run command `npm install` in the root directory of this project
- - Start appium server using external command prompt and type command `appium --allow-insecure chromedriver_autodownload`
+ - Start appium server using external command prompt with the help of command `appium --allow-insecure chromedriver_autodownload`
  - Using android studio, start the emulator device
  - use `adb devices` command to get the name of the emulator device.
 Copy paste it in the deviceName of the capabilities section in the index.js file